WPManageNinja/paymattic-docs/docs/payment-method-fields/how-to-integrate-moneris-payment-gateway-in-paymattic.md

 title: "How to integrate Moneris Payment Gateway in Paymattic"
 category: "Payment Method Fields"
 ---

 # How to Integrate Moneris Payment Gateway in Paymattic

-[Moneris](https://www.moneris.com/) is a leading payment gateway that allows you to process payments securely on your WordPress site.
-This article will guide you through configuring Moneris with the Paymattic plugin.
+[Moneris](https://www.moneris.com/) is one of Canada's leading payment processors, offering secure and reliable services to help you accept payments on your WordPress site.
+Integrating Moneris with **Paymattic** allows you to leverage their trusted network directly from your payment forms.

+This detailed article will guide you through the entire process of configuring the Moneris payment gateway with your **Paymattic** plugin.

 ::: warning Prerequisites
 To get access to the [Moneris](https://www.moneris.com/) payment gateway, you need the [Paymattic Pro Plugin](/getting-started-with-paymattic/how-to-install-and-activate-paymattic-in-wordpress).
 :::

-## Configuring Moneris Payment Method
+## Configuring the Moneris Payment Method

-Follow these steps to configure the Moneris payment gateway through Paymattic:
+The Moneris integration is a multi-step process that involves activating the add-on in Paymattic, getting three separate credentials from your Moneris account, and then entering them back into Paymattic.
+Follow these steps carefully to ensure a successful setup.

-### Step 1: Install and Activate Moneris
+### Step 1: Install and Activate the Moneris Add-on

+The Moneris gateway connects to **Paymattic** via a dedicated add-on.
+Your first step is to activate it.

-1. Go to **Payment Gateway** from the **Paymattic Navbar**
+1. From your WordPress dashboard, navigate to **Paymattic** → **Payment Gateway**.
-2. Click the **Moneris** tab from the left sidebar
+2. Select the **Moneris** tab from the left sidebar to open the **Moneris Settings** page.
-3. The **Moneris Settings** page will open
-4. Click the **Install and Activate Moneris** button
+3. Click the **Install and Activate Moneris** button to enable the module.

 ::: info Note
 This add-on only needs to be installed the first time you integrate with Moneris.